-- Setting targets; Person Centred targets and learning and behavioural strategies

-- Contributing to their PCPs with individual consultation with a member of staff.

-- Discussing option choices

-- Discussing their needs and problems

-- Careers Interviews and transition planning
+- Setting targets; Person Centred targets and learning and behavioural strategies - Contributing to their PCPs with individual consultation with a member of staff. - Discussing option choices - Discussing their needs and problems - · Careers Interviews and transition planning

 - Annual reviews of their EHCP (if appropriate)

 - 6 monthly LAC meetings

 - Termly PEP meetings

 - Extended Community Meetings twice weekly

-- School Council - Therapy intervention
+- School Council

+- Therapy intervention

 Decision making processes are supported by Person Centred Planning.
 Every member of staff is continually engaged in meeting special educational needs, in that everything they do with students helps to develop thinking, increase attainment, support positive relationships and improving and developing personal competence.
 Most special educational needs are met through consistent, fulfilling daily teaching and work practices that are a standard part of Amberleigh School's learning environment.
 Amberleigh School can meet the special educational needs of individual students where they could not previously be met because of the particular arrangements in the classrooms e.g. small groups and through the attention to detail in the school's routines and approach to the student's difficulties.
+We will also purchase additional resources or interventions as necessary depending on individual needs and requirements.